What is conservation photography?

 Custom Project Collaboration

-Amanda and her team strive to engage the public, amplify your message, and aid conservation efforts.
+Amanda strives to engage the public, amplify messages, and aid conservation efforts.
 If you are an environmental, conservation, or social justice organization, a scientist, a conservationist, an explorer, a social entrepreneur, or someone with a story to tell, we are interested in hearing more!
 Collaboration across genres and expertise is key in the digital age and we're excited to discuss how we can promote change and innovation together.

 & a variety of communication and visual content creation